-W. Webb "took service under Lady Waldegrave as her carpenter".
-He was also employed by the Duc d'Aumale to make furniture, hang pictures etc. In 1864 he designed the local decorations for Queen Victoria's many public celebrations.
+employed by the Duc d'Aumale to make furniture, hang pictures etc. In 1864 he started an antique business on the site of Len Smith's Sports Shop, Heath Road.
+He designed the local decorations for Queen Victoria's many public celebrations.
 He artment at many great houses in the district are in the possession of the Furniture Victoria and Albert Museum.